osgi/osgi.enroute.site/_FAQ/500-gogo.md

 ### felix:bundle, bundle

-Detailed information on a select bundle is provided by the `bundle` command
+Detailed information on a select bundle is provided by the `bundle` command.

      g! bundle 19
      Location             jar/impl-1.0-SNAPSHOT.jar